joziasmartini/natmed/README.md

 </p>

 <p align="center">
-  Diagnose symptoms in less than a minute and receive natural treatments.
+  Diagnose symptoms and receive treatments in less than a minute.
 </p>

 <br>